SimonGoring/neotoma_paper/Neotoma_paper.md

 Abstract:
 ---------

-Paleoecological data are integral to ecological analyses.
-First, they provide an opportunity to study ecological and evolutionary interactions between communities and abiotic environments over long time scales.
-Second, they allow us to study processes that occur infrequently, such as megadroughts, hurricanes, and rapid climate change.
+Paleoecological data are integral to ecological and evolutionary analyses.
+First, they provide an opportunity to study ecological and evolutionary interactions between communities and abiotic environments across time scales.
+Second, they allow us to study the long-term outcomes of processes that occur infrequently, such as megadroughts, hurricanes, and rapid climate change.
 Third, the past allows us to study ecological processes in the absence of widespread anthropogenic influence.

 The R package `neotoma`, described here, obtains and manipulates data from the Neotoma Paleoecological Database (Neotoma Database:
 [<http://www.neotomadb.org>]()).
 The Neotoma Database is a public-domain searchable repository for multiproxy paleoecological records spanning the past 5 million years.
-The Neotoma Database provides the cyberinfrastructure to study spatiotemporal dynamics of species and communities from the Pliocene to the present; `neotoma` provides a user interface to enable these studies. `neotoma` searches the Neotoma
+The Neotoma Database provides the data and cyberinfrastructure to study spatiotemporal dynamics of species and communities from the Pliocene to the present; `neotoma` provides a user interface to enable these studies. `neotoma` searches the Neotoma